In 2009, Fiona Broome began to notice something odd going on in the world.

 And yet, Coan’s brother unwittingly added additional details to this bogus story.
 After the experiment wrapped up, Coan asked his brother which story was false.
 But his brother couldn’t identify the made-up tale.
 When Coan told his brother that he’d never been lost in the mall, his brother expressed complete disbelief.
 He was sure the mall incident had transpired.

 Professor Loftus was impressed by Coan’s experiment.
 So Professor Loftus decided to test this out on a larger audience.
 And the results were pretty freaking interesting.
-One-quarter (25%) of the participants from Professor Loftus’s study thought the fabricated story had actually taken place.

 But I have a couple of examples that might strike more at home for you.
 And it’s up to you to determine whether they’re a false memory or if The Mandela Effect is to blame.

 Do you remember the most famous line from Star Wars?
 How’s it go again?

 Darth Vader’s original line (go watch Empire again and you’ll see what I mean) is actually, “No, I am your father.”

 Alright, so one word isn’t all that big of a deal, eh?
 It’s pretty easy to substitute “no” with “Luke.”
 But here’s another Star Wars mind-blowing fact you might now know: C-3PO has a silver leg.